 There are more common causes of semi-truck accidents that don’t have to do with the driver’s behavior.
 These can look like:

 - Failing Brakes – A truck’s braking system must be appropriately maintained.
-If it isn’t, stopping the truck before a collision can be impossible.
+If not, stopping the truck before a collision can be impossible.

 - Tire Blowouts – A worn or deflated tire can blow out, which will cause the driver to lose control as they lose their tire.